KingD2220/EECS3311_Group_Project_Workspace/README.md

 Welcome to the EECS 3311 Group Project GitHub Page.
+USERNAME For login is Test

-You can find both the PDF and .docx versions of the planning document in the root path.
+PASSWORD = 1234  **BE SURE TO SELECT ADMIN AS JOB TYPE You can find both the PDF and .docx versions of the planning document in the root path.
 To run the program please add the jcalendar-1.4 and the mySQL connector to your classpath which can be found in the lib folder in the project workspace, of use this link https://gitAShub.com/Miguel-Graham/EECS3311_Group_Project_Workspace/tree/main/Hotel%20Property%20Management%20System/lib